 - Common Component Objectives: If it is known that a common component will be replaced with superior/inferior quality materials this can have an impact on the cost estimates and reserve projections.
 It is imperative to the outcome of the reserve study that the Reserve Analyst be informed of quality of material changes.

-A good example is a Reserve Study in Washington that was conducted by one of our Reserve Analysts.
+A good example is a reserve study that was conducted by one of our Reserve Analysts.
 The project's wood shake roof was in need of replacement but we were not informed of the Associations intent on replacing it with composition shingle roofing.
 The initial results in the reserve study were not in line with the Associations future costs estimates of this component and required revisions.

 Review the Reserve Study

 Review the draft Reserve Study and make suggestions or comments to the Reserve Analyst.
-This ensures the final product is catered to your Association and meets or exceeds all of the Associations expectations.
+This ensures the final product takes into consideration the long term goals of your Association and meets or exceeds all of the Association's expectations.

 Written by Joel L Tax - Professional Reserve Analyst - 04/11/2016